TIBCOSoftware/snappydata/docs/quickstart.md

 ##Getting Started with your Spark Distribution

-If you are a Spark developer and already using Spark 2.0, the fastest way to work with SnappyData is to add SnappyData as a dependency.
+If you are a Spark developer and already using Spark 2.0.2,(Core SnappyData is compatible with Spark 2.0.2 version) the fastest way to work with SnappyData is to add SnappyData as a dependency.
 For instance, using "package" option of Spark Shell.

 This section contains instructions and examples using which, you can try out SnappyData in 5 minutes or less.
 We encourage you to also try out the quick performance benchmark to see the 20X advantage over Spark's native caching performance.